March 2005, updated in June 2017, by Heidi Burgess

 This section of the knowledge base explores oppression: what causes it, and what can be done to address it.
 Most of the essays in this section (including this one) are drawn from a larger essay originally entitled "Oppression and Conflict" Since that essay was too long to stand alone in Beyond Intractability, it is here divided up into six essays, which together make up an "oppression" section of the website.
-We hope to have more essays written by other authors on related topics in the future.
 In addition to this short introduction, the essays in this section currently include:

 The original paper was delivered as a plenary address at the annual meetings of the International Society of Justice Research in Skovde, Sweden on June 17, 2002.